Pedropiedra: Solo career

 He separated from this in April 2018, to dedicate himself more to his fifth solo album, Aló!, and to the project of Pillanes, a band that he founded with the brothers Pablo and Felipe Ilabaca (from Chancho en Piedra), and Francisco and Mauricio Durán (from Los Bunkers).
 With this group he released a self-titled album in November 2018, Pillanes.

 In 2013 he released his third studio album called Emanuel with the single Pasajero which won the Altazor award as best pop song.
-In 2016 he released his forth studio album called Ocho with the single Todos los días.
+In 2016 he released his fourth studio album called Ocho with the single Todos los días.
 In 2020 he released his fifth studio album called Aló! with the single Amar en silencio.